Bigrob7605/nanoplastics-investigation/socialmediapost.md

 > 🔖 **TL;DR:** Nanoplastics found in every newborn's placenta; industry knew recycling was a lie since 1973.

-**🚨 BREAKING:** Every newborn tested contains nanoplastics in placenta.
-240,000 particles per liter in bottled water.
-Industry memos show they knew recycling wouldn't work since 1973.
-Congress must restore $120M NIH funding by Sept 18.
+**🚨 BREAKING:** Every newborn tested has nanoplastics in the placenta.
+Industry knew recycling wouldn't work in 1973.
+Congress has 38 days to restore $120M NIH research.

 ---